 Coronavirus: 2020 is the latest threat for a global pandemic.
 This coronavirus is a also known as SARS-CoV-2.

 Neuraminidase inhibitors (NA inhibition)

 The influenza A virus possesses two surface glycoproteins known as haemagglutinin (HA) and neuraminidase (NA).
 Balanced HA-NA functions are necessary for efficient influenza virus replication.
 Inhibiting HA and NA slows down viral replication (15).
 Three classes of antiviral drugs are available for the prevention and/or treatment of influenza.
 These drugs are known as neuraminidase inhibitors.
 Resistance to neuraminidase inhibitors exists and is growing (16).
-Herbal medicine has been shown to inhibit both NA and HA.

 Medical options for seasonal influenza

 There is no vaccine for this current coronavirus.
 Regarding seasonal influenza, the WHO recommends that annual influenza vaccination as the most effective way to prevent influenza.
 The following discussion aims to demonstrate the difficulties faced by vaccine manufacturers.
 An influenza vaccine encourages the body to produce antibodies against virus's haemagglutinin (HA) surface protein.
 HA is highly mutable, which is why vaccine producers must devise a new formula every year.
 Influenza vaccine failure can occur when companies incorrectly guess which strains will be in circulation and when circulating strains continue to mutate after the vaccine is made, resulting in vaccine escape mutants.